Bake to the roots

 Instructions

 3. While the mixture is cooling down prepare the hummus.
 Pour the chickpeas from the can into a sieve, rinse with water and let drain.
 Add the tahini and lemon juice to a food processor or strong mixer and mix for a minute or so until creamy.
 Add the olive oil, chopped garlic, ground cumin, and salt – mix until well combined.
-Add about half of the chickpeas to the food processor/mixer and mix for a minute or so until the chickpeas are creamy.
+Next, add about half of the chickpeas to the food processor/mixer and mix for a minute or so until the chickpeas are creamy.
 Add the remaining chickpeas and mix another 1-2 minutes until you get a thick paste.
 The hummus is probably quite thick at this moment – continue mixing and add cold water until the hummus has a nice creamy and spreadable consistency.
 Season with some more salt and pepper if needed.
 Transfer to a bowl or plate and drizzle with some olive oil.
 Set aside until needed.

-4. Wash, dry, and clean the tomatoes and cut into cubes.
-Peel the onion and dice finely.
+4. Wash, dry, and clean the tomatoes and cut them into cubes.
+Peel the onion and dice it finely.
 Add the olive oil and vinegar to a bowl and mix to combine.
 Season with salt and pepper.
 Add the tomatoes and onion dices and mix.
-Let marinate for at least 10 minutes.
+Let everything marinate for at least 10 minutes.

 Notes